Mike Kirby: No more 'Mr. Nice Guy' Monahan as far as PGA fans are concerned

-Back when he was in Norton running the Deutsche Bank Championship, Jay Monahan was considered, at age 32, a rising star in the sports business world.
+Back when he was in Norton running the Deutsche Bank Championship, Jay Monahan was considered, at age 32, to be a rising star in the sports business world.

 Today, he is almost certainly sports’ biggest villain — and with good reason.

-And his business reputation has plummeted — with good reason — after this week’s announcement that the PGA Tour and LIV Golf would become partners left the sports world thunderstruck.
+And his business reputation has plummeted — with good reason — after last week’s announcement that the PGA Tour and LIV Golf would become partners left the sports world thunderstruck.

 The PGA Tour, with its reputation for integrity and sportsmanship, would appear to be the Saudis’ ultimate prize.
 The tour, led by Monahan, spurned the offers, recognizing the harm the Saudis’ track record would cause.